tolauwae/phd-thesis/src/foundations/foundations.typ

 Debugger soundness and completeness together ensure that the debugger does not deviate from the semantics of the program being debugged, and that the debugger and the normal execution observe the same program behaviour.
 This is an essential property for any type of debugger.

-Both theorems are trivial to prove for our tiny remote debugger #remotedbg, however, this by no means implies that they are trivial to prove for every debugger, or that they have no value.
+Both theorems are trivial to prove for our tiny remote debugger #remotedbg, however, this by no means implies that they are trivial to prove for every debugger, or that they are not valuable guarantees.
-To illustrate the usefulness of the correctness criteria, //and show they are by no means trivial to prove for every debugger, we will discuss them for a few interesting debuggers built on our tiny remote semantic.
+To illustrate the usefulness of the correctness criteria, //and show they are by no means trivial to prove for every debugger, we will discuss them for a two interesting debuggers built on our tiny remote semantic.

 //#note[In fact, we only noticed when going over the progress proof, that the _Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02:types for the debugger semantics.
 //Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.